‘Twilight’ Star Taylor Lautner Supports Rumored Girlfriend Billie Lourd During The Passing Of Carrie Fisher And Debbie Reynolds

 While Taylor Lautner and Billie Lourd have done a fairly good job of not talking about the budding relationship between the two of them, pictures of Taylor supporting his rumored girlfriend during the private funeral only add fuel to the rumors that the two are in a growing relationship.

 The Twilight star and Billie Lourd have been spending a great deal of time together, according to Hollywood Life.
 It was in the earlier part of December that media outlets first caught wind of a new romance blooming between Taylor and Billie.
-Per Hollywood Life, it was when the two were seen kissing at a party with members of the Scream Queens cast that rumors the two were in a relationship together.
+Per Hollywood Life, it was when the two were seen kissing at a party with members of the Scream Queens cast that rumors of the two were in a relationship together began.

 Ever since Taylor and Billie were spotted together at that party, they appeared to be inseparable.
 Her rumored Twilight boyfriend appeared to do everything he could to support Billie Lourd during what was likely a very emotionally draining day for her.